 TCUK offers pastoral and practical support to those of all faiths and none, who are engaged in the performing arts.

-Through the work of its chaplains and support, TCUK seeks to bring together faith and theatre for the enrichment of both.
+Through the work of its chaplains and supporters, TCUK seeks to bring together faith and theatre for the enrichment of both.

-We have a very firm policy that we’re there to support, not convert, we’re for people of all faiths and none.Lindsay Meader - Theatre Chaplain
+We have a very firm policy that we’re there to support, not convert, we’re for people of all faiths and none.Lindsay Meader - Senior Chaplain

 Theatre Chaplaincy UK (TCUK) began life as the Actors’ Church Union (ACU) in 1899.
 It arose in the days of touring repertory theatre – when companies would tour their shows around the country, with Sunday being the day they would always travel from one town to the next.
 A young Anglican curate, The Rev Donald Hole, together with an actor called Charlie Cameron, realised that there was a whole community of people who because of their working schedule were unable to attend Sunday services and so unable to access the church’s ministry.
 The ACU was set up to provide access to pastoral and spiritual support.
 Unlike many church guilds of that era, when churchgoing was the norm, there was no expectation that those seeking support from a theatre chaplain were churchgoers, let alone regular communicants.
 Our ministry has always been available to those of all faiths and none.